jackaudio/jackaudio.github.com/faq/jack_on_windows.md

 2. Use the installer (either the 32 bit or the mixed 64/32 bit one).

+3. Open an elevated command prompt, and run the following command to register the JackRouter:
+   `regsvr32 "C:\Program Files (x86)\Jack v1.9.8\64bits\JackRouter.dll"`

+   Be sure to unregister previous versions before installing the new one.
+   (The Jack v 1.9.8/64bits/JackRouter.dll still has to be registered "manually", see "Troubleshooting Tip" bellow)

-3. From the Windows Start menu, locate the Jack folder and right click on Jack Portaudio icon, then select 'Send to Desktop' (this will place a shortcut on your desktop)
+4. From the Windows Start menu, locate the Jack folder and right click on Jack Portaudio icon, then select 'Send to Desktop' (this will place a shortcut on your desktop)

-4. Now go to your desktop and right click on the Jack PortAudio shortcut, and then select 'Properties' (use right click to open 'Properties')
+5. Now go to your desktop and right click on the Jack PortAudio shortcut, and then select 'Properties' (use right click to open 'Properties')

-5. Add the following information to the 'Target' property:
+6. Add the following information to the 'Target' property:
   `"C:\Program Files\Jack\jackd.exe" -R -S -d portaudio -d "ASIO::ASIO4ALL v2"`
   [This configures Jack to use the ASIO4ALL v2 driver,